InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2023-02-07-player-report-2;-Dirty-Deeds-in-Dungeon's-Deeps-(from-lionbeak-campaign).md

 <a name="fn2">[[2]](#nf2)</a> While the characters choose violence, the players choose role-playing, to avoid dice-throwing as much as possible, which would entrust their fate to probability, a portentous ally, a fearful enemy.
 It seems to me that players who role-play are advantaged, but it obviously depends on the DM and his/her play style.
 In our chase role-playing will let us skip some ability checks and other DM stuff.
 Sometimes the RP will result as a heavy method acting session.
 Just kidding.
 What I want to expose here is the sacrifice of the role-player.
 The poor scapegoat must stage things that he’s character would do.
 Sometimes it could happen that the scapegoat must stage acts that disgust the same player.
 In my case: torturing the orcs.
-A small sacrifice to avoid dice rolling, and it may also be a “playful” interaction for some players.
+A small sacrifice to avoid dice rolling, and it may also result as a “playful” interaction for some players.
 My RP approach makes sense if you’re playing AD&D (Advanced Dungeons & Dragons, 1st edition) of course, or some other semi-hardcore TTRPG (Table Top Role Playing Game).

 I have nothing else to comment.
 The playing session was pretty straight-forward.
 The halflings and orcs were grumpy and arrogant as they should be as outlaws hiding some dirty business inside an abandoned fort.